 Interestingly, based on Cathay Pacific’s latest survey findings and infographic (see below), it seems Aussies don’t like to travel light, with 45% of travellers surveyed reporting packing exactly the right amount whilst 38% admit to over-packing.
-I’m not a one of those gals who can travel with just her carry on, heck I’m doing well if I can cram my camera and electronics in there but I have tamed my chronic overpacking over the years.
+I’m not one of those women who can travel with just her carry on, heck I’m doing well if I can cram my camera and electronics in there but I have tamed my chronic overpacking over the years.

 I do get it.
 Packing can be stressful.
 You either pack too much thinking you’ll need everything or you forget crucial items.
 On a mission to avoid those scenarios, we spoke to Connie Ting, Flight Attendant at Cathay Pacific to get her top 5 packing tips for overseas travel.
 After all, there really is no better person to ask for packing advice than someone who flies for a living!

 Read more: Essential budget travel tips you need to know